 Does Tibet Hold the Secret of the Art of Healing?

 Just like health has three components, so does its counter-state of illness.
-So, it is important to note that there are the varying forms of sickness—sickness of the physical body, of the mental mind, and the spiritual soul—and each require different approaches to treatment.
+So, it is important to note that there are varying forms of sickness - the sickness of the physical body, of the mental mind, and the spiritual sou - and each requires different approaches to treatment.

-These methods of treatment are used to address the body’s ailments.
-They are described as physical manifestations of the three poisons: desire, hatred and ignorance.
+In Tibetan medical theory, these methods of treatment are used to address the body’s ailments.
+They are described as physical manifestations of the three poisons: desire, hatred, and ignorance.

 Saffron, an important herb in Tibetan Medicine

 Treatment may come in the form of alternative, holistic medicine, or western medicine, or a combination of both.
 Some examples include the prescription of pharmaceuticals, massages, mineral baths, acupuncture, cutting out cigarettes and junk foods, abstaining from sex, burning incense, and taking laxatives.
 Sometimes, the ill are even told to wear gemstones and animal hides because of the powers they are believed to hold.

 Surgery is viewed as violent, and thus only used as a very last resort when all other options have been exhausted.
 It is believed that it is preferable to undertake the malady that has been bestowed on you, rather than hide from it.
 This does not mean submit to it entirely, but rather to acknowledge it and not avoid it by operating on it.
 “It is better to cure the organ than to remove it”; this is the widely held opinion in Tibetan Medicine.